usbarmory/usbarmory/software/buildroot/README-INTERLOCK.md

   * The Device Tree Blob (dtb) file: `output/images/imx53-usbarmory.dtb`
   * The kernel and embedded root filesystem: `output/images/zImage`

-The next section illustrates how to install the ouput files on a target microSD card.
+The next section illustrates how to install the output files on a target microSD card.

 Preparing the microSD card for the first time
 =============================================